zh1huang/tp/docs/team/zh1huang.md

   * Overall design of `Logic` component (with class diagram)
   * Implementation for `Listing all items` (with sequence diagram and object diagram)
   * Manual testing instructions for `list` and `get`
+* Contributions to team-based task:
+  * Regularly report bugs/issues and assign tasks to teammates
+  * Fix preliminary bugs from PE-D
+  * Updating both UG/DG that are not specific to my feature (as described above)
-* Review/mentoring contributions: Actively participated in giving feedbacks and suggestions to teammates, both during online meetings/group chats and PR reviews.
+* Review/mentoring contributions: Actively gave feedbacks and suggestions to teammates, both during online meetings/group chats and PR reviews.
 * Contributions beyond the project team:
   * [PED link](https://github.com/zh1huang/ped/issues)
   * Gave tips and tricks to teammates on how to use plantUML more effectively